Loading, please wait...

 Taking a trip out into the wild with nothing but your survival gear is truly a liberating and invigorating experience, despite the challenges involved.
 Part of any sound preparations for a trekking trip, is finding good solid travel insurance, that will have your back should anything go wrong.

-24/7 helpline - you can benefit from access to our support team who are on hand 24hrs a day, to help you with any situation during your trip.†
+You can benefit from access to our support team who are on hand 24hrs a day, to help you with any situation during your trip: †

 Benefits of trekking

 "The mountains are calling..and I must go..."
 This famous quote by 19th century American explorer John Muir has served as a mantra for trekkers and adventurers around the world, and neatly sums up the magnetic appeal of losing yourself in natural surroundings.
 As any experienced trekker can tell you, there are a host of benefits - both physical and mental - to trekking in the wilderness.

 - Improves overall fitness - all that time spent clambering over boulders, hopping over streams and traversing challenging terrain gives your body a serious work out and increases your overall strength, agility and heart health.
 Carrying your trekking pack adds to the work-out, increasing the amount of calories you burn per hour.
 As such, trekking is also a great activity if you're looking to lose weight.

 - Improves heart health - if you make trekking a regular activity, then you'll start to see benefits for your heart health, as trekking is a cardiovascular activity that requires your heart to work harder to supply oxygen to the body.
 On top of this, the clean forest and mountain air you're breathing in does a world of good for your respiratory system as a whole, and makes an excellent change from the polluted city air that we are accustomed to.